Fumohouse/Fumohouse/README.md

 This game is not affiliated with source or inspiration works.

+## Development

+This project depends on [godot-luau-script](https://github.com/Fumohouse/godot-luau-script), which must be built separately and added to this project as a GDExtension (`bin/luau-script/`).

 ## License

 3rd party content (fonts, models, and external textures) are *not* covered under these licenses.